topofocus/active-orient/README.md

     r.delete_class  classname

     or
-    model =  r.creat_class classname
+    model =  r.create_class classname
+    (...)
     r.delete_class model
  ```
-»model« is the REST::Model-Class itself, a Constant pointing to the class-definition.
+»model« is the REST::Model-Class itself, a constant pointing to the class-definition.
 A model-class has several Instances, refering to the records in the database.
 It is used as argument to several methods, providing the class-name to operate on
 and as reference to instantiate the correct REST::Model-Object.